CDarling25/mothitor_light/README.md

 Our project enables a more accessible usage of that data, and adds additional information.
 Indeed, including moon phase data was a requirement for our stakeholder, Professor Abarca.
 Because accessibility was our main focus, we focused on using a restricted amount of tools to harmonize the data.
 We also made it into a .csv format, prefered by ou stakeholder.
 Furthermore, to ease future data analysis in Professor Abarca's classes and lab, we incorporated an R package, [mothitoR](https://github.com/CDarling25/mothitoR), to summarize and visualize the data.

-You can also find an overview of our different approaches to this project in [this presentation](https://docs.google.com/presentation/d/10UENs4Snu6hpDb2WjVCBXUIZV9QgE7sOm1h-WBfR50c/edit?slide=id.p#slide=id.p).
+You can also find an overview of our different approaches to this project in [this presentation](https://docs.google.com/presentation/d/10UENs4Snu6hpDb2WjVCBXUIZV9QgE7sOm1h-WBfR50c/edit?slide=id.p#slide=id.p), and in our [Design Summary paragraph](https://docs.google.com/document/d/1JP4jJJQ5Bwf0XTVN_It5GripsNAh8PhkWYA-Uh1xmjQ/edit?usp=sharing).

 ## Included Files